 The main program is reduced to a few pages of code.
-Most of the time, the main loop goes idle waiting for the receiver to complete reception a full code word.
+Most of the time, the main loop goes idle waiting for the receiver to complete the reception of a full code word.

 Double buffering of the receiver is done in RAM, in order to immediately re-enable the reception of new codes and increase responsiveness and perceived range.